 January 20th, 2020

 Flight safety and security are of paramount importance in aviation.
-Aerospace and defense engineers must consider every detail to guarantee that components, operations, and protocols are all geared towards maintaining the safety of passengers and flight personnel.
+Aerospace and Protection engineers must consider every detail to guarantee that components, operations, and protocols are all geared towards maintaining the safety of passengers and flight personnel.
 When it comes to prescribing the right materials for the job, this requires careful consideration of a multitude of parameters.
 The engine vicinity in particular must be handled with great care.

 Quartz is routinely used in aircraft engine vicinities owing to its outstanding thermal properties.
 It can retain its integrity as an insulator up to temperatures of 1050°C (1922°F), with a low coefficient of thermal expansion (0.54x10-6 K-1) and remarkable thermal shock resistance.
 Most importantly, quartz boasts excellent resistance to fire and kerosene flame.
 Saint-Gobain Quartz consequently supplies Quartzel® Low-Density Felts and Quartzel® Needle Punched Felts for both high temperature and fireproof insulation in aircraft nacelles, auxiliary power units (APUs), and other critical structures.